dan-wagner/DMHEE_HIV/README.md

 The HIV model can be evaluated by changing the parameter inputs to `runModel()`.
 This function is designed to capture three distinct components within a single module.
 Each time this function is called, other function calls are made to:

-- [x] Test to-do 1.
-- [ ] Test to-do 2.

--   track the cohort through the markov structure (`track_cohort()`)
+- [x] track the cohort through the markov structure over a certain number of cycles. (see `track_cohort()`).

--   Calculate Life Years in that arm of the model.
-This did not require it's own function, as it depends on a single function call to sum the rows across the "alive" states.
+- [x] calculate life years for the specified model comparator.
+This did not require it's own function, as the procedure to calculate this value only required a single function call to sum the rows across the "alive" (A,B,C) states.

--   Estimate costs in each cycle using `est_costs()`.
+- [x] Esitmate costs in each cycle using `est_costs()`.

 The function will then return a vector with the estimated costs and QALYs according to the inputs.